Morcheeba: 1995–2001: Beginnings and mainstream success

-With a more high end analogue recording set-up, and the fact the brothers had written most of "Big Calm" in an evening in 1995 before the release of their debut, they began developing their ideas for the second album, with Norris involved again, the band moved towards a more varied sound with Ross' skills and collaborators brought in by Paul.
+With a more high-end analogue recording set-up, and the fact the brothers had written most of "Big Calm" in an evening in 1995 before the release of their debut, they began developing their ideas for the second album.
+The band moved towards a more varied sound with Ross' skills and collaborators brought in by Paul.
 At the same time, Edwards appeared on the BBC charity single "Perfect Day".
 The follow-up, 1998's Big Calm, drifted slightly away from trip hop, incorporating a more Californian, folk song-based sound.
 One of the album's singles, "The Sea", became a radio favourite.
 The album proved to be a big seller and ensured Morcheeba as an influential act of the zeitgeist.
 In 1998, Morcheeba collaborated with Hubert Laws to record the classic song "Summertime" for the Red Hot Organization's compilation album Red Hot + Rhapsody, a tribute to George Gershwin, which raised money for various charities devoted to increasing AIDS awareness and fighting the disease.
+Their music video "Part Of The Process" are inspired of Jason and the Argonauts (1963 film).

 In 2000, Morcheeba released their third album, Fragments of Freedom.
 This repeated the sales of Big Calm but being too far ahead of the nu-disco trend it received a less positive critical response.
 Despite achieving success in Europe including their home country of the U.K., the band didn't find as much success in the United States.
 Although Fragments of Freedom was high charting in several European countries, it disappointed some fans.
 But the band's fourth album, Charango, released in 2002, saw a return to their roots.
 The singles "Otherwise" and "Way Beyond" followed.
 The lyrics for "Undress Me Now" and appearance on "What New York Couples Fight About" were written with Lambchop's Kurt Wagner.
 Other collaborators on the album were rappers Pace Won and old-school legend Slick Rick.
 In January 2003, the whole band undertook their first significant tour of the world since 1998.
 In 2001, the Godfrey brothers contributed three songs to the Jim White album No Such Place.